Sirmione Old Town

 Is it possible to visit Lake Garda as a day trip from Verona?

-It is definitely possible to visit Lake Garda from Verona as a day trip as the closest town on Lake Garda is located only 30 kilometers from Verona.
-By car or a taxi it will take you only 20-30 minutes to get from Verona to popular resort towns on Lake Garda such as Sirmione or Bardolino.
+It is possible to visit Lake Garda from Verona on a day trip as the closest town on Lake Garda is located only 30 kilometers from Verona.
+By car or a taxi, it will take you only 20-30 minutes to get from Verona to popular resort towns on Lake Garda such as Sirmione or Bardolino.
 However, I recommend staying at least 2-3 nights on Lake Garda to explore it and discover its beauty.
-Lake Garda is surrounded by beautiful mountains and cute little towns with fairytale castles which are definitely worth exploring.
+Lake Garda is surrounded by beautiful mountains and cute little towns with fairytale castles which are worth exploring.

 Please follow and like us: